frustrated-aristotle/Trivio/README.md

 ## Planned Features

-# Pause/resume by owner
-A game can be paused by the admin.
+- **Pause/resume by owner**: A game can be paused by the admin.
 Also it can be demanded by any user.

-# Private Room
-Normal room has no password.
+- **Private Room**: Normal room has no password.
 But private room has a password.
-Only users have code and password can join these rooms.
+Only users with code and password can join these rooms.